 - OR -

 Congratulations!
-If you have completed the course requirements through Humber College it's time to apply to PEMAC for your CAMPTM Certification.
+If you have completed the course requirements through Humber College or Northern Lakes College and/or received Prior Learning recognition it's time to apply to PEMAC for your CAMP TM Certification.

-2) Order your transcripts from Humber College and save/scan them to .pdf format
+1) Order your transcripts (official or unofficial) from Humber College or Northern Lakes College and save/scan them to .pdf format

 Maintaining your CAMP Certification